rashmirrajashekara/docs/README.md

 ## Known Issues

- 1. SKC workflow does not supported on openstack setup.
+ 1. SKC workflow is not supported on openstack setup.
 So end to end SKC key transfer flow will not work with openstack.

 ## Contributing